 "Moontower is a pleasant listen that you can dive into and enjoy the soundscapes.
 I love the way the band was put together.
 The drummer was great, the guitar work was phenomenal, and the melodies were very interesting and creative, and I love the close up vocals.
 I really enjoyed this record and I will be listening again."

 Daily Austin Music | Oct 15th 2019

-“Red Turtle” is Johnny Dioxide’s latest release.
+“Red Turtle” is Johnny Dioxide’s latest music video.
 Inspired by viewing the Toshio Suzuki film Red Turtle, wherein Johnny cried several times throughout the beautiful film and, in the late night hours, found himself moved to write a simple love song in response.

 The song features a straightforward delivery of clear and magnetic vocals, a shimmery hook to latch onto, and a guitar solo that secretly harkens back to his greatest musical love, Django Reinhardt.
 The lyrics are simple but honest, and during live performances, it’s the song that audience members sing along to, as if they knew it in their bones.
 Recorded entirely in Johnny’s home studio, with Jeremy Carlson on drums, and the remainder of the instruments played by Johnny, the song does not rely on any synthesizers, sampling, or digital instrumentation -- just the real vibrations of the instruments themselves; a song as pure as its meaning.
 The accompanying music video is much the same concept, homemade and raw, where all of the collages were cut by hand from old Life magazines from the 1940s and National Geographics from the past 20 years.

 With “Red Turtle”, Johnny takes no shame in having written a simple, heartfelt love song for was it not Sir Paul McCartney who stated, “Some people want to fill the world with silly love songs, and what’s wrong with that?
 I’d like to know.”